-Denver: In a given year when $60 billion is given to foundations, only about $2.5 billion of just 4% goes towards advocacy work.
-But with advocacy campaigns having had a track record of success from ending Apartheid in South Africa to LGBTQ rights, the question becomes, why isn’t more of this happening?
-This is among the items examined in a recent article on the Stanford Social Innovation Review titled, When Philanthropy Meets Advocacy.
+Denver: In a given year when $60 billion is given to foundations, only about $2.5 billion, or just 4%, goes towards advocacy work.
+But with advocacy campaigns having had a track record of success– from ending Apartheid in South Africa to LGBTQ rights, the question becomes, why isn’t more of this happening?
+This is among the items examined in a recent article in the Stanford Social Innovation Review titled, When Philanthropy Meets Advocacy.
 It’s a pleasure to have with us its co-author, Susan Wolf Ditkoff, who is a partner at The Bridgespan Group and the co-head of their philanthropy practice.
 Good evening, Susan, and welcome to the Business of Giving.

 Susan: Thank you.
-It’s great to be hear.
+It’s great to be here.

 Denver: Let’s begin with the question I just posed.
 Knowing the impact that advocacy campaigns have had in the past, why aren’t more donors doing it?

-Susan: Many philanthropists remain focused on programs and program outcomes.
-They focus on education, after-school programs, and they want to see the numbers of people who are affected directly by the money that they give.
+Susan: Many philanthropists focus on programs and program outcomes.
+They focus on education, or after-school programs, and they want to see the numbers of people who are affected directly by the money that they give.
 Politically active philanthropists really remain the exception, not the rule.
-Many people we meet with really want to stay about the political fray, even on issues they care about passionately.
-They will say things like, we don’t do advocacy.
+Many people we meet with want to stay above the political fray, even on issues they care about passionately.
+They will say things like, “We don’t do advocacy”.
 Our family members, our board, our staff; they don’t want us to get political.
-We’re worried about losing our charitable status if we engage.
+We’re worried about losing our charitable status if we engage.”
 These are really scripts from almost a bygone era at this point.
 Those fears are real.
-But there are really really important ways that philanthropists can engage in advocacy that overcome some of the fears and address some of them to address the issues that they care most about.
+But there are really, important ways that philanthropists can engage in advocacy and overcome some of their fears to address the issues that they care most about.

 …philanthropy is a fundamentally undemocratic institution, and it always has been; it’s a public expression of private values.

 Susan: I think it’s a mix.
-In 2016, the independent sector did a poll that sounded nearly 80% of voters support a bigger role for the charitable sector working with the federal government to produce better solutions to problems.
-It’s also true that those voters, 70% of them, are more likely to back a presidential candidate who supports the charitable sector’s involvement in government and policy making.
+In 2016, Independent Sector did a poll that found that nearly 80% of voters support a bigger role for the charitable sector working with the federal government to produce better solutions to problems.
+It’s also true that those voters, 70% of them, are more likely to back a presidential candidate who supports the charitable sector’s involvement in government and policy-making.
 At the same time, it is true that philanthropy is a fundamentally undemocratic institution, and it always has been; it’s a public expression of private values.
-So, I think the public looks at some of the philanthropic successes like LGBTQ rights, like public libraries, and they’re excited about those but there also is a weariness of the role again of the public power and public impact of private value.
+So, I think the public looks at some of the philanthropic successes like LGBTQ rights, like public libraries… and they’re excited about those, but there also is a wariness of the role of public power and public impact of private values.

 Denver: In your article, When Philanthropy Meets Advocacy, you state that if philanthropists are going to activate advocacy efforts, they’re going to have to think through five strategic questions.
 Let’s run through those starting with the most basic and arguably the most important, and that is, do you know the rules of engagement?
 What are some of those rules, Susan?

-Susan: One question that we get from a lot of philanthropists is, what am I even allowed to do?
+Susan: One question that we get from a lot of philanthropists is, “What am I even allowed to do?”
 There is so much fear and lack of knowledge about what is possible that people want to stay very far away from crossing legal lines and putting their 501(c)(3) or philanthropic status into jeopardy.
-For example, there are many things you can’t do with a 501(c)(3) designation, you can’t donate money to a political candidate in an active political campaign without a bunch of restrictions, or to a ballot initiative without restrictions and disclosure and that sort of thing.
-But there are so many important pieces of advocacy that are beyond those specific ballot initiatives or candidate.
-For example, conducting research to influence policy debates is completely in bound.
-Mobilizing constituencies to advocate for things; that is in bound.
-Pursuing changes thorough legal strategies, through age elections or other parts of the codes which are so arcane that you really need legal advice to pursue them but they are all in bound.
+For example, there are many things you can’t do with a 501(c)(3) designation.
+You can’t donate money to a political candidate in an active political campaign without a bunch of restrictions, or to a ballot initiative without restrictions and disclosure and that sort of thing.
+But there are so many important pieces of advocacy that are beyond those specific ballot initiatives or candidates.
+For example, conducting research to influence policy debates is completely in bounds.
+Mobilizing constituencies to advocate for things–that is in bounds.
+Pursuing changes thorough legal strategies, through age elections or other parts of the code that are so arcane that you really need legal advice to pursue them but they are all in bounds.
 I think when people look to see what kinds of things they can do, they are quite surprised, and there’s a lot more flexibility that people can exercise.
-The other thing that foundations can do quite powerfully and philanthropists can do is provide general operating support to organizations and that is another way to essentially to; which isn’t program-specific or campaign-specific.
-It’s another way to engage.
+The other thing that foundations can do quite powerfully, and philanthropists can do, is provide general operating support to organizations and that is another way, which isn’t program-specific or campaign-specific, to engage.